EN ESPAÑOL

 Growing To Give

-Growing To Give is committed to alleviating hunger, promoting food security and environmental stewardship through the development and deployment of community garden initiatives and programs using Crop Circle agricultural systems.
-Their mission is to empower marginalized, low income, climate vulnerable communities to grow their own fresh produce to reduce reliance on traditional food distribution systems.
+Growing To Give is committed to alleviating hunger, promoting food security, and environmental stewardship through the development and deployment of community garden initiatives and programs using water-smart agricultural systems.
+Their mission is to empower marginalized, low-income communities to grow their own fresh produce to reduce reliance on traditional food distribution systems.

-During the implementation phase of the Chimera Community Garden, residents will be engaged through workshops and educational campaigns, learning how to cultivate their Crop Circle Gardens with techniques that align with the city’s stringent water use goals.
+During the implementation phase of the Chimera Community Garden, residents will be engaged through workshops and educational campaigns, learning how to cultivate their water-smart gardens with techniques that align with the city’s stringent water use goals.
 As a result, the program aims to reduce residential water consumption, foster community involvement, and improve local food security, serving as a model for sustainability in the most unsustainable city in the world.

 The Gardens